mkamenet3/SpatialRegPovertyR/README.md

 # SpatialRegPovertyR: A Teaching Note on Spatial Regression Analysis Using R

 This repository contains the data used in a research note "Spatial Regression Analysis of Poverty in R" (2019) by Kamenetsky, Chi, Wang, and Zhu *([Spatial Demography](https://link.springer.com/article/10.1007/s40980-019-00048-0))*.
-Supplementary tutorials can be on the GitHub pages site found [here].
+Supplementary tutorials can be on the GitHub pages site found [here](https://mkamenet3.github.io/SpatialRegPovertyR/).

 Additionally, we include supplementary code and examples.